 There’s a romanticized notion that creative work is based wholly on sporadic inspiration or ‘the muse’.
-Not only is this untrue, it is also incredibly unproductive when you apply it to a modern context such as content marketing for businesses.
+Not only is this untrue, but it is also incredibly unproductive when you apply it to a modern context such as content marketing for businesses.

 Organizations often believe that creativity thrives on lack of systems.
 Consequently, their content marketing becomes an unholy mess.